-- Engaging topics and stimulating texts - Manageable tasks that help students to read d Make five true sentences using the words in the chart.
+- Engaging topics and stimulating texts - Manageable tasks that help students to read

 Many students need to read in English for their work or studies, and reading is also important in helping to build vocabulary and to consolidate grammar.
-The key to encouraging students to read is to give them motivating but
+The key to encouraging students to read is to give them motivating but accessible material and tasks they can do.
+In American